auth0/terraform-provider-auth0/docs/resources/client.md

 - `lifetime_in_seconds` (Number) AWS token lifetime in seconds.
 - `principal` (String) AWS principal ARN, for example `arn:aws:iam::010616021751:saml-provider/idpname`.
 - `role` (String) AWS role ARN, for example `arn:aws:iam::010616021751:role/foo`.

+<a id="nestedblock--addons--azure_blob"></a>
+### Nested Schema for `addons.azure_blob`

+Optional:

+- `account_name` (String) Your Azure storage account name.
+Usually first segment in your Azure storage URL, for example `https://acme-org.blob.core.windows.net` would be the account name `acme-org`.
+- `blob_delete` (Boolean) Indicates if the issued token has permission to delete the blob.
+- `blob_name` (String) Entity to request a token for, such as `my-blob`.
+If blank the computed SAS will apply to the entire storage container.
+- `blob_read` (Boolean) Indicates if the issued token has permission to read the content, properties, metadata and block list.
+Use the blob as the source of a copy operation.
+- `blob_write` (Boolean) Indicates if the issued token has permission to create or write content, properties, metadata, or block list.
+Snapshot or lease the blob.
+Resize the blob (page blob only).
+Use the blob as the destination of a copy operation within the same account.
+- `container_delete` (Boolean) Indicates if issued token has permission to delete any blob in the container.
+- `container_list` (Boolean) Indicates if the issued token has permission to list blobs in the container.
+- `container_name` (String) Container to request a token for, such as `my-container`.
+- `container_read` (Boolean) Indicates if the issued token has permission to read the content, properties, metadata or block list of any blob in the container.
+Use any blob in the container as the source of a copy operation.
+- `container_write` (Boolean) Indicates that for any blob in the container if the issued token has permission to create or write content, properties, metadata, or block list.
+Snapshot or lease the blob.
+Resize the blob (page blob only).
+Use the blob as the destination of a copy operation within the same account.
+- `expiration` (Number) Expiration in minutes for the generated token (default of 5 minutes).
+- `signed_identifier` (String) Shared access policy identifier defined in your storage account resource.
+- `storage_access_key` (String, Sensitive) Access key associated with this storage account.